 - RadiationHypofractionated External Beam Radiation Therapy

-HypoFx whole pelvic EBRT begins on Day 22 and continues for a total of 16 fractions of radiation given at a dose of 2.5 Gy per fraction for a total dose of 40.0 Gy delivered to the pelvis.
-A pelvic boost HypoFx EBRT consisting of 7 fractions of radiation given at a dose of 2.5 Gy per fraction that will be delivered to site(s) of gross disease of at least 1.0 cm in size.
-An additional boost total dose of 17.5 Gy administered will be administered over a period of 1.5 to 2.0 weeks.
+Whole pelvic HypoFx EBRT consisting of 16 fractions of radiation given at a dose of 2.5 Gy per fraction for a total dose of 40.0 Gy.
+A pelvic boost HypoFx EBRT consisting of 7 fractions of radiation given at a dose of 2.5 Gy per fraction for a total dose of 17.5 Gy, delivered to site(s) of gross disease of at least 1.0 cm in size.

 Location